 Community Officiating Program

 Being a Community Official is a great way to get involved in tennis at the grassroots level.
 They volunteer their time to assist tournaments and competitions by monitoring a number of courts during play, which helps to create a smooth running event.
 They also play a role in assisting and educating players, parents and coaches.
-As you progress through the Community Officiating pathway further opportunities to engage in paid officiating roles become available.
+As you progress through the Community Officiating pathway further opportunities to engage in paid officiating roles can quickly become available.

 This training program covers the basic rules of tennis and tennis etiquette, general principles of officiating, child safety and the role of a community official.
 The best part about this program is that learning can be done online at your own pace.
 Join us and make a difference to the sport you love!